yoman321/portfolio/README.md

 ## Attributions

-- Pic found in the Page Not Found belongs to https://www.freepik.com/vectors/disconnect
+- Pic found in the Page Not Found belongs to JComp and be found at https://www.freepik.com/vectors/disconnect